VOLTTRON/volttron/docs/source/index.rst

 Features
 ========

-- a secure :ref:`message bus <messagebus index>` allowing connectivity between modules on individual platforms and between platform instances in large scale deployments
+- a secure :ref:`message bus <Message-Bus>` allowing connectivity between modules on individual platforms and between platform instances in large scale deployments
 - a flexible :ref:`agent framework <Agent-Framework>` allowing users to adapt the platform to their unique use-cases
-- a configurable :ref:`driver framework <VOLTTRON-Driver-Framework>` for collecting data from and sending control signals to buildings and devices
+- a configurable :ref:`driver framework <Driver-Framework>` for collecting data from and sending control signals to buildings and devices
-- automatic data capture and retrieval through our :ref:`historian framework <Historian Index>`
+- automatic data capture and retrieval through our :ref:`historian framework <Historian-Framework>`
 - an extensible :ref:`web framework <Web-Framework>` allowing users and services to securely connect to the platform from anywhere